DILCISBoard/E-ARK-AIP/index.md

 in the root METS file of the AIP.
 By definition, this identifier is the identifier of the AIP itself.

-**AIP-CONTAINER-ID:**: The identifier of the AIP -- defined by the attribute `OBJID` of the root METS file's root element SHOULD be used to derive the beginning part of the file name of the physical storage container.
+<a name="aip-container-id"></a>**AIP-CONTAINER-ID:**: The identifier of the AIP
+-- defined by the attribute `OBJID` of the root METS file's root element SHOULD be used to derive the beginning part of the file name of the physical storage container.

 The file name part which is derived from the AIP's identifier is called the *AIP file name ID*.

+<a name="aip-id-filename-mapping"></a>**AIP-ID-FILENAME-MAPPING**: A specified
-**AIP-ID-FILENAME-MAPPING**: A specified policy SHOULD be defined which allows deriving a cross-platform, portable file name part from the AIP's identifier and, vice versa, to infer the identifier from the physical container's filename.
+policy SHOULD be defined which allows deriving a cross-platform, portable file name part from the AIP's identifier and, vice versa, to infer the identifier from the physical container's filename.

 A first option to implement this requirement would be to limit the characters used in the file name to the "Portable Filename Character Set"[^17] which